wikar/wikar.github.io/_posts/2018-06-11-install-data-mining-add-in-in-excel-2016.markdown

 categories: [Excel]
 ---

+**Edit:** This has also been confirmed working in Excel 2019 / Office 365.

 Ever since the release of Excel 2016 a compatible SQL Server Data Mining Add-in has been missing.
 There has been numerous requests for Microsoft to release an official update but so far this hasn't happened.

 Having Excel 2013 and Excel 2016 installed side-by-side has been used as a workaround to get the Excel 2013 DM Add-In semi-working also for Excel 2016.
 The following registry hack is allowing the otherwise blocked installation to proceed for Excel 2016 without the need for an actual Excel 2013 installation.